 When sociologists talk about concepts like “cultural appropriation,” we often jump to clear examples with a direct connection to inequality and oppression like racist halloween costumes or ripoff products—cases where it is pretty easy to look at the object in question and ask, “didn’t they think about this for more than thirty seconds?”

 Cases like the bushwhacker raise different, more complicated questions about how societies remember history.
 Even if the cocktail today had nothing to do with the Confederacy, the weight of that history starts to haunt the name once you know it.
 I think many people would be put off by such playful references to modern insurgent groups like ISIS.
 Then again, as Joseph Gusfield shows, drinking is a morally charged activity in American society.
 It is interesting to see how the deviance of drinking dovetails with bawdy, irreverent, or offensive references to other historical and social events.
 Can you think of other drinks with similar sordid references?
-It’s not all sex on the beach!Evan Stewart is a Ph.D. candidate in sociology at the University of Minnesota.
+It’s not all sex on the beach!Evan Stewart is an assistant professor of sociology at University of Massachusetts Boston.
 You can follow him on Twitter.